danrung/LinuxESP/README.md

 ## 🛠️ Installation Components Breakdown

+> [!TIP]
-> **Note**: This configuration is just an example.
+> This configuration is just an example.
 You can download and customize it to your needs.
 You just have to host it somewhere that is accessible for the device.

 The `autoinstall.yaml` configuration performs the following steps: